Mesks/RUVC/README.md

 **Underwater Video Compression Based on Spatial-Frequency Dual-Domain Scaling**

-This paper has been submitted to **IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)**.

 ## Overview

 This repository provides the official implementation of **RUVC**, a spatial-frequency dual-domain scaling based framework for underwater video compression.